 You can certainly feel that excitement during the First Friday Shop Hops.
 On the first Friday of the month, over fifty independent merchants of downtown Mansfield leave their doors open late.
 To welcome these evening visitors into town, shops offer specials, discounts, and sometimes even live entertainment.
 On nice evenings, you can find musicians set up for a sidewalk serenade and the patio seating at Hudson & Essex and Dan Lew Exchange filled to capacity.

-“We’ve been trying to embrace the Shop Hops by having live music out on the sidewalk to entice people and get people interested in coming down our way.
-Then we have specials in the ice cream parlor,” Tara Beaire, owner of Tara’s Floral Expressions and The Chill Ice Cream Parlor says.
-“The best part [of being downtown], I think, is the businesses working together to build something that’s good for our community and gets people involved in things.
+Tara Beaire, owner of Tara’s Floral Expressions says, “The best part [of being downtown], I think, is the businesses working together to build something that’s good for our community and gets people involved in things.
 That’s why I moved [my business] here because I saw what everyone was trying so hard to build, and it’s working.”

 During the Final Friday Concert Series, The Brickyard is the starring attraction in downtown Mansfield.
 A parking lot by day, the area shuts down to everyone except pedestrians and food trucks and The Brickyard transforms into a free, “can’t-miss” outdoor concert venue.
 There are no tickets and no assigned seats, so locals will tell you to bring your favorite camp chair and get there early!
 The bands start at 5:30 pm.